So, last time I posted was in May 2021, about anxiety.

 I asked him about the worry, the frustration, the “feeling like a schmuck” of trying to “get yourself out there” as an artist or spiritual writer.

 The frustration… all the frustration — it… that comes from the ego… from the sense of [a separate self].
 No, no — stay with your love of truth, and allow that to express itself naturally, through the particular vehicle of your body-mind.
 It’s not for you to dictate how and where this goes in the world, how many people see you.
 That’s…. the ego is creeping back in.

 What about the worry?
-But the frustration, but the worry.
-The urgency.
+Not the frustration, but the worry.
+The sense of urgency.

 …make the worry your investigation.